CO2 emissions resulting from all trips on Bookmundi will be offset via investments in carbon reduction projects.

 Accommodation:Hotel Bleu Sea Le Printemps (or similar)

-Next we'll fuel up on fresh pastries from a traditional bakery before continuing to the medina on foot.
+We'll fuel up on fresh pastries from a traditional bakery before continuing to the medina on foot.
 There, we'll be guided through the labyrinth of spice-scented souks, passing by craftsmen selling rugs, leather goods and crockery before dropping by a spice shop.
-Finally, we'll navigate our way out into the energetic Jemaa el-Fna Square.
+Finally, we'll navigate our way out into the energetic Djemaa el-Fna Square.

-We'll have a few hours free back at our hotel.
-Around 3pm we head to a craft workshop where there are a choice of activities.
-Morocco is well known for its thriving pottery industry, we'll see many stalls selling ornately decorated plates, pots, bowls and tagines.
-During our workshop you can choose either to model a couple of pieces yourself or try your hand at painting ceramics.
+This afternoon, we'll have free time to relax by the pool.
+Then, at around 3pm, we'll head to a craft workshop where there are a choice of activities.
+Morocco is well known for its thriving pottery industry and we'll see many stalls selling ornately decorated plates, pots, bowls and tagines.
+During our workshop you can choose either to model a couple of pieces yourself or try your hand at painting ceramics already produced.
 Full instruction is provided and no previous experience is required.
-After our workshop your work will need to be fired to ensure it is durable and ready to use, we'll pick up our pieces on day 7 when we return to Marrakech.
+After our workshop your work will need to be fired to ensure it's durable and ready to use, we'll pick up our creations on day seven when we return to Marrakech.

-The evening is left free to head into the old city or relax back at our hotel.
+This evening you're free to head into the old city or relax back at our hotel.

 Meals:Breakfast